axdot/portfolio-kimball/README.md

 Link to deployed application: https://axdot.github.io/portfolio-kimball/

-Screenshot of page: [insert screenshot here using a relative path]
+Screenshot of page:

-For this project, I am used
+For this project, I used:
 - HTML
 - CSS